-SoftBank extends $5 billion debt financing offer to WeWork: sources
+SoftBank offers to lend WeWork $5 billion, buy out insiders: sources

 In addition to the debt financing, SoftBank is proposing to accelerate a previous $1.5 billion equity commitment to WeWork in the form of warrants that are due in April, the sources said.

-This commitment was made at a $47 billion valuation, but SoftBank is now seeking to renegotiate it at a valuation of less than $10 billion, sources have said.
+This commitment was made in January at a $47 billion valuation, but SoftBank is now seeking to renegotiate it at a valuation of about $8 billion, the sources added.

+SoftBank is also proposing to launch a tender offer for up to $3 billion to acquire WeWork shares from existing investors and insiders, including Neumann, the sources said.
+Based on the outcome of the tender offer, SoftBank could own between 60% and 80% of WeWork but will seek to avoid consolidating the company on its books, one of the sources added.

+Neumann could step down from WeWork’s board as part of the deal with SoftBank and just serve as an adviser, according to the sources.
+SoftBank Chief Operating Officer Marcelo Claure would succeed Neumann as chairman, the sources said.

 WeWork’s board will meet on Tuesday to evaluate SoftBank’s offer, one of the sources said.
 JPMorgan Chase & Co (JPM.N) has been trying to put together an alternative financing package, sources have said.